anatolimacarovclimate/coursera-wearabledata/codebook.md

 A general description of the tidy data frame 'mean.df' follows here with code examples.

 ####Dimensions
 The dimensions of the tidy data frame is 180 rows and 89 columns.
+The rows come from 30 subjects x 6 activity types = 180.
+Besides activity_id, activity_type and subject_id, the columns that were selected are those which have either 'mean' or 'std' in the column names.
+Originally there were 10299 rows and 561 columns.

 ```{r}
 dim(mean.df)
 [1] 180  89